Birth Control for Women With Epilepsy

 Epilepsy and Planning Ahead for Pregnancy

 If you have epilepsy, keep in mind how important it is for you to plan ahead for a pregnancy.
-As part of that planning, be sure to start taking folic acid supplements before getting pregnant.
+As part of that planning, be sure to start taking folic acidsupplementsbeforegetting pregnant.
 It's a good idea for women with epilepsy who are of childbearing age to start taking 0.4 milligrams a day of folic acid just in case they get pregnant.
 This helps prevent birth defects of the spinal cord and brain.
+There are certain medications for epilepsy that doctors may advise you to take a higher dose of folic acid if you are on these, like carbamazepine (Equetro) or valproate.
+Check with your doctor about this.

 And as you think about what kind of birth control is right for you and do your planning, it's important to talk with your neurologist and your gynecologist.
 Both of these doctors should be very involved in your care.
 Each of them needs to know about the drugs or treatments that the other prescribes.